 - The Macon Naval Ordinance Plant site is in continued use.
 Commercial and industrial land uses are located on site.
 Macon-Bibb County Industrial Authority has operated Allied Industrial Park on the site property since 1980.
 It leases or sells on-site buildings for commercial and industrial uses.

 - On September 18, 2018, EPA finalized an agreement with the potentially responsible parties for performance of the RI/FS.
-The RI/FS Workplan is expected to be completed in March 2019, at which time a public availability session is planned to kick off the RI field sampling activities.
+The draft RI/FS Workplan was submitted March 18, 2019 and is expected to be completed by August 2019.
+A public availability session is planned to kick off the RI field sampling activities.

 EPA has identified eleven potentially responsible parties (PRPs) at this site.
 In September 2015, EPA sent letters to the eleven PRPs notifying them of their potential liability for site costs.
 The letters also solicited the PRPs to negotiate an agreement with EPA to begin Superfund’s remedial process.
 In 2018, EPA expects to finalize this agreement and begin the PRP-led Remediation Investigation.

 On September 18, 2018, EPA finalized an agreement with the potentially responsible parties for performance of the RI/FS.
-The RI/FS Workplan is expected to be completed in March 2019, at which time a public availability session is planned to kick off the RI field sampling activities.
+The draft RI/FS Workplan was submitted March 18, 2019 and is expected to be completed by August 2019.
+A public availability session is planned to kick off the RI field sampling activities.